Fast Fitness Results with Coogee Personal Trainers

 You can purchase 25 serves of 180 Superfood for $52 from “Coogee Fine Foods” opposite Woolworths inside the Coogee Bay Shopping Centre on Coogee Bay Rd Coogee NSW 2034.

-You can replace as many as 2 meals or snacks a day with 180 Superfood Protein+ Blend to improve your food diary score, your health and your wellbeing!
+Replace as many as 2 meals or snacks a day with 180 Superfood Protein+ Blend to improve your food diary score, your health and your wellbeing!

 Soak almonds in water for 12-24hrs then mix with 2 prunes, grated apple and natural yoghurt,